Vaping cessation: Physical

 Compared to traditional smoking, nicotine vaping products are relatively new and there is limited empirical evidence regarding their long-term health effects and patterns of use.
-Based on preliminary research cessation of vaping can contribute to reduced physical health risks.Vaping can worsen public health when used by those who would not have otherwise start using Nicotine Vaping products or smoking or if used by those who would have otherwise quit smoking.
+Based on preliminary research cessation of vaping can contribute to reduced physical health risks.
+Vaping can worsen public health when used by those who would not have otherwise start using Nicotine Vaping products or smoking or if used by those who would have otherwise quit smoking.

+Evidence reviews conducted by the Office for Health Improvement and Disparities and the Royal College of Physicians have concluded that, in the short and medium term, vaping poses a minimal risk compared to smoking, although it is not entirely risk-free, particularly for individuals who have never smoked.

 Certain components of e- cigarette aerosol, like formaldehyde and acrolein, have been classified as genotoxic agents that are able to cause mutagenesis and DNA damage, both of which can result in carcinogenesis.
 Research shows that these components, plus heavy metals and reactive aldehydes found in e-cigarette vapor, can damage epithelial cells and alter cellular repair mechanisms, which has been proven to contribute to cancer development over time.

 A study in the American Journal of Preventive Medicine studied data from over 32,000 U.S. adults and found that both former and current e-cigarette users had significantly higher odds of developing respiratory diseases, like asthma, chronic bronchitis, emphysema, and COPD, compared to those who don't vape.
 Current e-cigarette users had 1.29 times the possibility of developing respiratory disease, while users who use both e-cigarettes and combustible tobacco have 3.30 times increased risk compared to non users of either product.
 This research aligns with laboratory evidence that e-cigarette aerosol can impair immune function, increase inflammation, and contribute to oxidative stress in the lungs.
 Animal studies show that vaping disrupts lung lipid metabolism and suppresses innate immune defenses, increasing the bodies vulnerability to infection and pulmonary damage.

 A 2021 study reported that constant e-cigarette use impairs endothelial function, increases oxidative stress, and promotes vascular inflammation, all processes that can contribute to the development of cardiovascular disease.
 NIH studies showed that both e-cigarette use and traditional cigarette smoking impair blood vessel function, reduce flow mediated dilation, and increase vascular stiffness, indicating cardiovascular damage.